 In the show, we are treated to a look into both the personal and professional lives of the firefighters, rescue squad, and paramedics in Firehouse 51 of the Chicago Fire Department.
 This includes Engine Company 51, Truck Company 81, Rescue Squad Company 81, Battalion 25, and Ambulance 61.

 If you’re not familiar with what all of this means, don’t worry!
 Chicago Fire is the perfect show to get yourself acquainted.

 NBC describes their relationship as an “extended family”.
 And just like any family, Firehouse 51 has its share of drama and disagreements amongst themselves.
 At the end of the day, however, they always come together to serve and protect the citizens of Chicago.

 With a collection of talented actors like Jesse Spencer (House), Lauren German (Lucifer), Alberto Rosende (Shadowhunters), and Taylor Kinney (The Vampire Diaries) among many others, it’s easy to truly appreciate the hardships that these heroes go through in real life.

 Once you’re done binging Chicago Fire, get to know other first responders with Chicago P.D., and Chicago Med, as well as Chicago Justice.

-Station 19 is the spinoff we never knew we needed until it premiered last March 2018.
+Station 19 is the spinoff we never knew we needed until it premiered in March 2018.